-Loans and advances are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and advances are classified as financial assets measured at amortised cost.
 Loans and advances are initially measured at fair value plus incremental direct transaction costs attributable to the origination of the loan or advance, which are primarily origination fees.
-These costs are amortised over the useful life of the loan and subsequently measured at amortised cost using the effective interest rate method, less impairment costs.
+These costs are amortised over the useful life of the loan and subsequently measured at amortised cost using the effective interest rate method, less impairment losses.